 Therefore, though these push-and-sell strategies previously yielded results, today a substantial portion of customers perceive them as an annoyance they are forced to endure.
 And their results are transient.
 After all, how long does trust last when it is bought for money?

 Nowadays, we, as consumers, seek higher values, ways of appreciation and self-actualization (the Maslow pyramid).
 We pay less and less attention to brands that persistently offer us the satisfaction of physiological or social needs at the level of functional and emotional benefits.
 Or we ignore them, as these needs have already been met.
 On the other hand, those who have understood the necessity of transforming their own approach and having an equal dialogue with us deserve a place in our hearts.
 We want to experience them, to feel them.
-And then we can become their supporters.
+And then we can become their advocates.

 Experience marketing starts where traditional marketing has run out of steam.
 It is based on the fact that "the beneﬁts are not in the products.
 Beneﬁts are in the consumer experience" (2009, Chris Janiszewski, President, Association for Consumer Research).
 It puts customers and their expectations at the center of events.
 It offers us space for self-involvement and the shared creation of a brand.
 It realizes that it is unnecessary to pay heavily for awareness.
 An equal or better result can be achieved through the creation of quality content, so that customers themselves needs to share their experiences with others.